tianjianl/tianjianl.github.io/_pages/about.md

 My research interests mainly lies in the intersection of deep learning and natural language processing, with a focus on NLP under multilingual settings.
 I aim answer these two questions:

-- How to interpret parameter and data utility through the lens of machine translation?
+- How to measure parameter and data utility through the lens of machine translation?
-- How to build practical multilingual NLP systems with limited training data and computational resources?
+- How to build practical multilingual NLP systems with [limited training data](https://arxiv.org/abs/2305.17325) and computational resources?

 Previously, I was working as a research intern at the Knowledge Engineering Group of Tsinghua University, under the supervision of[Jie Tang](http://keg.cs.tsinghua.edu.cn/jietang/).
 I have built a 1B decoder-only multilingual language model mGLM, which excels in multilingual generation tasks due to its autoregressive denoising pre-train objective. mGLM is now [open sourced](https://github.com/THUDM/Multilingual-GLM).